 The Cultural Industries

 David Hesmondhalgh’s The Cultural Industries was first published in 2002 with a fourth edition released in 2019.
-Exploring the production and circulation of media texts, the book offered a comprehensive overview of the creative and cultural industries, including the shifting economic and social contexts.
+Exploring the production and circulation of media texts, the book offered a comprehensive overview of the shifting economic and social contexts shaping the creative and cultural industries.

 Symbolic Creativity